Career Development Office

 The office organizes many career events each year to educate students on legal career paths and particular employment settings, self-assessment, networking, and interviewing skills.
 Through CDO’s Mentor-in-Residence program, alumni with varied backgrounds and legal experience visit YLS and provide advice to students in one-on-one sessions.

 CDO coordinates or co-sponsors numerous interview programs for public and private sector employment.
 To facilitate 1L summer hiring, CDO coordinates a Winter Interview Program in January and co-sponsors a public interest career fair in February.
-For upper-class students, CDO coordinates a Virtual Interview Program in August and a Public Interest Interview Program in September.
+For upper-class students, CDO coordinates two virtual interview programs, one in June focused primarily on law-firm opportunities and another in September focused primarily on public-interest opportunities.
 The vast majority of students secure second-summer employment through one of these programs.
-The office also co-sponsors the Equal Justice Works Career Fair and the Overseas-Trained LLM Student Interview Program.
+The office also co-sponsors the Equal Justice Works Career Fair and the Overseas-Trained LL.M.
+Student Interview Program.

 Through CDO’s website (https://law.yale.edu/cdo) students have access to advice and resources on career development topics and legal employment sectors including summer employment evaluations, judicial clerkship comment surveys, an extensive online job posting system, and a multitude of sample application materials.